-Razer’s DeathAdder V2 is proof that a wired mouse doesn’t need countless features to be worth the money.
-It just needs to be extremely good at the fundamentals, including being comfy enough to use for hours at a time with games that require quick reflexes, having a simple assortment of buttons that take little to no time to master, and, of course, great performance.
+Razer’s DeathAdder V2 is proof that a wired mouse doesn’t need countless features to be worth the money — it just needs to be extremely good at the fundamentals.
+It should be comfy enough to use for hours at a time with games that require quick reflexes, feature a simple assortment of buttons that take little to no time to master, and, of course, offer great performance.
 If this matches what you want in a mouse, the

-The Prime Plus is the middle child in SteelSeries’ new made-for-esports Prime lineup of mice, yet it’s the most interesting and value-packed.
+The $50.99 Prime Plus is the middle child in SteelSeries’ new made-for-esports Prime lineup of mice, yet it’s also the most interesting and value-packed.
 It feels just like the others in that lineup, both in the way it fits your hand with a high arch that slopes to the right, as well as with what SteelSeries aptly calls “crispy” clicks.
 They’re a little louder than your average gaming mouse, and they have a more tactile feel.

 What sets the Prime Plus apart from the others in the Prime lineup (as well as the other options below) is the OLED screen and controls built into its underside.
 There’s no driver required to change in-depth settings.
 You hold the bottom button once it’s plugged in and use the scroll wheel to navigate a menu that lets you change things like the brightness of the OLED and the LED illuminating the scroll wheel.
 More importantly, you can adjust sensitivity, polling rate (125Hz to 1000Hz), and liftoff distance right from this display.

 SteelSeries Prime Plus$8036% off